 Another significant change in satellite services comes from the wide adoption of the Ka-band spectrum.
-Compared to C-band and Ku-band satellites, Ka-band makes more capacity available and enables the use of smaller-and therefore, less costly-terminals.
+Compared to C-band and Ku-band satellites, Ka-band makes more capacity available and enables the use of smaller - and therefore, less costly - terminals.

-Other advances in the satellite industry, such as reusable rocket technology from companies like SpaceX and Blue Origin, have caused launch costs for putting up these satellites to drop by close to 50% when compared to a few years ago.
+Other advances in the satellite industry - such as reusable rocket technology from companies like SpaceX and Blue Origin - has launch costs for putting up these satellites dropping by close to 50% when compared to a few years ago.

-Manufacturing costs are also coming down as satellite engineers innovate new ways to deliver ever more capacity from a single satellite-an order of magnitude greater than previous generations.
+And manufacturing costs are coming down, as satellite engineers innovate new ways to deliver ever more capacity from a single satellite -- an order of magnitude greater than previous generations.

-These HTS Ka-band satellites have ushered in a new era of pragmatic and economically viable satellite solutions that many operators are leveraging to meet USO requirements.
-Where available, such satellites have bought down the cost of delivering broadband service that meets customers' need for high-speed Internet access.
-As one example, Hughes operates HughesNet®, the world's largest satellite Internet service, with millions of subscribers across the Americas.
-Other examples can be found in Europe with Eutelsat, in Thailand with Thaicom, in Russia with RSCC, and in Australia with the government-owned MBN.
+All told, these HTS Ka-band satellites have ushered in a new era of pragmatic and economically viable satellite solutions that many operators are leveraging to meet USO requirements.
+Where available, such satellites have bought down the cost of delivering broadband service that meets customers' need to high-speed Internet access.
+As one example, Hughes operates the world's largest satellite Internet service, HughesNet® with millions of subscribers across the Americas.
+Other examples can be found in Europe, with Eutelsat; in Thailand, with Thaicom; in Russia with RSCC; and in Australia with the government-owned MBN.

-Moreover, still larger satellites with even more capacity are being developed and promise to deliver end-user speeds of up to 100 Mbps.
+Moreover, the future looks bright, as still larger satellites with even more capacity are being developed and promise to deliver end-user speeds of up to 100 Mbps.
 The Hughes JUPITERTM 3 satellite (designated "EchoStar XXIV") is just one example.